EATING DISORDERS

 • Psychodynamic Psychotherapy

-Better Life Therapy has therapists who specialize in the treatment of eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorder.
+Let us help.
+Better Life therapists specialize in the treatment of eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorder.